jwalton/kitsch/internal/ansigradient/README.md

 gradient := ansigradient.CSSLinearGradientMust("#FF0000 20%, 30%, #0000FF 80%")
 ```

-The "ApplyGradients" and "ColorString" functions will attempt to auto-detect terminal color support based on what stdout supports.
+The "ApplyGradients" function will attempt to auto-detect terminal color support based on what stdout supports.
 For details about how this works, see the [supportscolor](https://github.com/jwalton/go-supportscolor) package.
-You can override the level with `SetLevel()`, or if you want to apply colors to a string ignoring the current color level, you can do so with "ApplyGradientsRaw" and "ColorStringRaw":
+You can override the level with `SetLevel()`, or if you want to apply colors to a string ignoring the current color level, you can do so with "ApplyGradientsRaw":

 ```go
 // Set the default color level: